cloudevents/sdk-javascript/README.md

 #### Emitter Binding

-Following we have the signature for the binding to emit Cloudevents.
+Following we have the signature for the binding to emit CloudEvents.

 ```js
 /*